netdata/go.d.plugin/modules/elasticsearch/README.md

 ##### HTTPS with self-signed certificate

-Apache with enabled HTTPS and self-signed certificate.
+Elasticsearch with enabled HTTPS and self-signed certificate.
 <details>
 <summary>Config</summary>